Trump says US military struck ISIS terrorists in Nigeria

 US Africa Command said it conducted the strikes in Sokoto state, which borders Niger to the north, “in coordination with Nigerian authorities.”
 AFRICOM’s initial assessment is that “multiple ISIS terrorists were killed in the ISIS camps,” according to a news release.
 A US official told CNN the strikes included Tomahawk missiles fired from a Navy vessel that struck two ISIS camps.

-In an earlier statement posted on X on Thursday, which was later deleted, AFRICOM said it had conducted the attack at the request of Nigerian authorities.
+Sixteen GPS-guided precision munitions were launched using Reaper drones, the information minister added, claiming the targets were “successfully” neutralized.

+During the operation, which was carried out between 12:12 and 1:30 a.m. local time, debris from expended munitions fell in Jabo, Sokoto State, and in Offa, Kwara State, near a hotel, but no civilian casualties were reported, according to Idris.

-CNN has reached out to AFRICOM and the White House for additional comment.
-In a separate post on social media, Defense Secretary Pete Hegseth said there was “more to come,” without expanding further and added he was “grateful for Nigerian government support & cooperation.”
+In a post on social media, Defense Secretary Pete Hegseth said there was “more to come,” without expanding further and added he was “grateful for Nigerian government support & cooperation.”

 Nigerian Foreign Minister Yusuf Tuggar told CNN Friday that he had spoken with US Secretary of State Marco Rubio prior to the strike and that Nigerian President Bola Tinubu gave the “go ahead.”